vbookshelf/Offline-MedAi-Console/README.md

 # Offline MedAi Console
-<strong>A multimodal Ai collaborator for clinicians.
+<strong>A multimodal AI collaborator for clinicians.
 Powered by MedGemma.</strong>
 >
 > Prototype - For demonstration, education and inspiration